 How Can You Protect And Repair It?

 Now that you know skin barrier damage does to your complexion, how can you protect and repair it?

 Rule number one for a healthy skin barrier: Apply sunscreen every single day.
 Dr. Khorasani recommends applying a daily sunscreen with an SPF of 30 or higher and avoiding sun exposure when the UV index is at its highest (from 10am to 4pm).

-We recommend our Lilikoi Mineral Defense Moisturizer SPF 33.
-This mineral sunscreen provides lightweight protection from UV rays as well as additional defense against the drying effects of exposure to pollution and other environmental stressors.
+We recommend our Lilikoi Mineral Defense Moisturizer SPF 40.
+This mineral sunscreen provides lightweight protection from UV rays as well as an additional defense against the drying effects of exposure to pollution and other environmental stressors.